Mastaba of Kaninisut: West wall

 The west wall was the chief cultic focus of the tomb and contained two false doors.
 The south false door consists of an outer frame, a false door table, an inner frame, a wind screen and a door niche.

-On the crossbeam of the outer frame is the offering formula: "The offering which the give gives, which Anubis who stands at the top of the divine hall gives; may he be buried in the west: the lord who is worthy to the great god, after he has reached very great age, the Sem-Priest and leader of the skirts Kaninisut."
+On the crossbeam of the outer frame is the offering formula:"The offering which the give gives, which Anubis who stands at the top of the divine hall gives; may he be buried in the west: the lord who is worthy to the great god, after he has reached very great age, the Sem-Priest 13px and leader of the skirts Kaninisut."
 A podium stands in front, on which the ritual equipment and offerings could be placed.
 Behind the door was the serdab with the ka statue (no longer extant).

 On the left outer doorpost, two men are depicted one above the other, bringing writing equipment or fabric strips.
 On the left inner doorpost, are other servants who hold various things in their hands, including a pot, a scroll, and a sack.
 In the rectangular false door table is another dining scene with a short offering list.
 Above this, some titles of Kaninisut are listed.
 A somewhat different list of titles appears on the wind screen between the two doorposts.

-An additional architrave is located between the two false door architraves, which contains a full list of all Kaninisut's titles: The Sem-Priest, the lord of the kilt, the friend, the Sema-Priest of Horus, the Administrator of Dep, Mouth to the people of Pe, the sole friend, the Guardian of the Mystery of the Morning house, the Chief of El Kab, the Chief of Allocations of the House of Life, the Leader of the Petitions, the Leader of the Black Jar, the Prophet of the Lord of Buto the Son of the Black Jar, the Propher of the Lord of Buto the son of the Northern one, the Lector Priest, the one in the Entourage of the Ha, the only one among the great people of the feast: Kaninisut.
+An additional architrave is located between the two false door architraves, which contains a full list of all Kaninisut's titles: The Sem-Priest, the lord of the kilt, the Sem-Priest's wardrobe of Horus, the Administrator of Dep, Mouth to the people of Pe, the sole friend, the Guardian of the Mystery of the Morning house, the Chief of El Kab, the Chief of Allocations of the House of Life, the Leader of the Petitions, the Leader of the Black Jar, the Prophet of the Lord of Buto the Son of the Black Jar, the Prophet of the Lord of Buto the son of the Northern one, the Lector Priest, the one in the Entourage of the Ha, the only one among the great people of the feast: Kaninisut.